ppp-kohe/autogui/README.md

 #### Property definition

 A user-defined object class has properties which are bound as sub-components.
-A *property* can be defiend as 1) an accessible field definition or 2) a pair of getter and setter methods.
+A *property* can be defined as 1) an accessible field definition or 2) a pair of getter and setter methods.

 ```java
   class Hello {